moov-io/terms-dictionary/README.md

 - **API (Application Programming Interface)**<a id="api"></a>: A computing interface which defines interactions between multiple software intermediaries.
 It defines the kinds of calls or requests that can be made, how to make them, the data formats that should be used, the conventions to follow, etc.

 - **BaaS (Banking as a Service)**<a id="baas"></a>: A modular approach to supplying complete banking processes that allows brands to easily embed financial services into their products without having to worry about building banking infrastructure or obtaining a license.
-BaaS utilizes [APIs](#api) and [webhooks](#webhooks) to make integration seamless and cost-effective.
+BaaS utilizes [APIs](#api) and [webhooks](#webhooks) to make integration seamless and cost effective.

 - **batch processing**<a id="batch-processing"></a>: A type of data processing and data communications transmission in which related transactions are grouped together and transmitted en masse for processing, usually by the same computer and under the same application.

-- **encryption**<a id="encryption"></a>: The technique of scrambling sensitive data automatically in a terminal or computer before data is transmitted for security/antifraud purposes using an algorithm and key.
+- **encryption**<a id="encryption"></a>: The technique of scrambling sensitive data automatically in a terminal or computer before transmission for security/antifraud purposes using an algorithm and key.
 This is similar to [tokenization](#tokenization).

 - **JSON (JavaScript Object Notation)**<a id="json"></a>: A syntax for storing and exchanging data compatible with most programming languages.